Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Pre-Conditions
 ^^^^^^^^^^^^^^

-User must be Staff and be logged into the system before this use case begins.
+User must be Staff and be logged in the system before this use case begins.

 Staff must search and select the project(s) before the use case begins.